svanhviti16/TTS_with_word_vectors/README.md

-# TTS with word vectors
+# Enriching TTS data with word vectors

 Python script for preparing data when incorporating word vectors into the Ossian TTS system.
 Also some .wav examples of a synthetic voice trained using 800 utterances of data from Hljóðbókasafnið.